kalken/ezrouter/README.md

     Forward ports: /etc/nftables/prerouting.ruleset

 ### Secure ssh
-To secure a linux box, you should always disable password and root login:
+To secure a linux box, you should always use ssh-keys and disable password/root login:

     # edit /etc/ssh/sshd_config
     PermitRootLogin no